Government Announces Plans for Minimum Three Year Tenancies

 This proposal represents another step by the Government to improve the Private Rented Sector, which currently makes up around 25% of the wider UK market and is growing at an unprecedented rate as more people begin to choose to rent over home ownership.

-The three-year model will be part of a consultation that looks at how other countries have adopted longer minimum terms and will provide ideas on implementation.
+The minimum three-year tenancies model will be part of a consultation that looks at how other countries have adopted longer minimum terms and will provide ideas on implementation.